mgussekloo/obsidian-completedtasks/README.md

 - Extract the zip file into your Obsidian vault's .obsidian/plugins/ folder
 - Restart Obsidian
 - Go to Settings > Community plugins and enable the plugin

+## Todo

+- Add sub-ordering (for priority, maybe tags or dates?)
+- Add configuration options
+- Add feature that keeps a max number of completed tasks per list

 ## Contributing